Sarah Bellisario

 Commercial:

-Clients include: Dove, NHS, Clementine App, Mutha Hood, CMC playground (UK) + Folk Made, Hello Kitty, KOKKA, Slinky Touch, Haneda Airport, Hankyu Umeda Dept Store (Japan)
+Clients include: Dove, NHS – Lister and Chelsea and Westminster hospitals, Clementine App, Mutha Hood, CMC playground (UK) + Folk Made, Hello Kitty, KOKKA, Slinky Touch, Haneda Airport, Hankyu Umeda Dept Store (Japan)

 Doctorate: